EutechCybernetic/lucy-pro-documentation/ui.md

 <a name='uitags'></a>

 ### Accessing ui elements from javascript
-You do not have access to the actual code/id of the DOM elements that ui elements render into.
-Instead, you need to use the code/tag property of the ui element to identify it.
+You do not have access to the actual `id` of the DOM elements that ui elements render into.
+Instead, you need to use the `tag` property of the ui element to identify it.
-Every ui element has a code/tag property which can be set to any identifier you want.
+Every ui element has a `tag` property which can be set to any identifier you want.

-Once this is set, you can use the code/ServiceDesk.getFieldIDsByTag(tagname) function to retrieve all the DOM elements that match the tag you have given (ideally there should be only one result)
+Once this is set, you can use the `ServiceDesk.getFieldIDsByTag(tagname)` function to retrieve all the DOM elements that match the tag you have given (ideally there should be only one result)

 A Quick Example: Setup a text field with a tag called 'userid' and a checkbox called 'enable' and enter the following into the SetupScript property of the page.